bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 * Algorithms were developed.
 * Working on coding.
 * Physical Robot building stage was initialized.
-* Robot arm basic motion was implemented.
+* Robot arm's basic motion was implemented.
 * Line following algirithm is being debugged.

 ---